kappyio/zoomrando/README.md

 Random Zoom grid position based on participants, screens, rows, columns.
 Currently runs on the command line.
 Written in Python 3.

+<h1>How to use:</h1>
+<p>If you'd like to use this, you have to download zoomrando.py.
+It requires
+you to <a href="https://docs.python-guide.org/starting/install3/osx/">have Python3 installed on your computer</a> as well.
+You can then use a terminal application, like "Terminal" in
+MacOS to <a
+href="https://smallbusiness.chron.com/execute-file-macbook-terminal-49381.html">run the zoomrando.py program</a> as shown in the example below.</p>

 <p>There are probably a million better ways to do this, especially if you have an
 account with API access that would allow you to access the participants programmatically.
 But if you don't have programmatic access to a meeting, this